What is ergonomics? Why is it important? Which ergonomic accessories are worth buying?

 There is no single answer to whether your organization needs a comprehensive ergonomic assessment, but there are many reasons why you may want to have an ergonomic assessment done in your office.

 No one does their best work when they are unhappy or in pain.
-If you have one or more team member suffering from consistent pain or discomfort an ergonomic assessment may be able to identify what is causing the discomfort an offer a solution, avoiding potential sick days, workplace injury claims and showing your team that you care about their well being.
+If you have one or more team members suffering from consistent pain or discomfort an ergonomic evaluation or assessment may be able to identify what is causing the discomfort and offer a solution, avoiding potential sick days, workplace injury claims and showing your team that you care about their well being.

 Ergonomic assessments can also be incorporated into a larger workplace wellness campaign.
 Allowing your team to access these resources is a great building block towards creating a company culture focused on providing a healthy, happy and productive work environment.